Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Verification of neural scaling laws for input-state-output data

 \subsection{Model neural scaling laws}

 In this section, we consider model NSL which are obtained by treating the number of parameters $p$ of the model as the resource being varied.

 Figure~\ref{fig:model-nmae-ph-ball} shows the model NSL for the pH~architecture for the ball system.
 Here, the $x$-axis represents the number of parameters of the model.
 The point size indicates the dataset size and the color represents the total compute used to train the model.
-This NSL can be well represented using an approximation with a single break and is given by the formula

-We can see that scaling the model further than approximately $10^3$ parameters does not yield better results.
-Note that modern hardware is often able to execute the training and inference calls of a model with $10^4$ parameters with approximately the same speed as of a model with $10^3$ parameters.
-Since this is also the case for our configuration, we infer that scaling the model parameter size is not the major bottleneck.
-However, it is important to note that models which are too small do not achieve optimal performance.
-We can also see that runs with insufficient compute or insufficient data do not achieve optimal performance at a given model size.
-This is not surprising since we have also observed in Sections~\ref{sec:compute}~and~\ref{sec:data} that all three resources are important to consider if one wants to optimize the performance for a given resource.
+This NSL can be well represented using an approximation with a single break and is given by the formula { } We can see that scaling the model further than approximately $10^3$ parameters does not yield better results.
+Since this is also the case for our configuration, we infer that scaling the model parameter size is not the major bottleneck {because a model with $10^3$ parameters can be considered small when executed on standard modern consumer hardware}.
+However, it is important to note that models which are too small do not achieve good performance.
+We can also see that runs with insufficient compute or insufficient data do not achieve good performance at a given model size.
+This is not surprising since we have also observed in Sections~\ref{sec:compute}~and~\ref{sec:data} that all three resources are important to consider if one wants to improve the performance for a given resource.

 We conclude that the model size needed to obtain a given error can be determined using NSL.
 We also noticed that scaling up the model was not a computational challenge in our experiments.
 However, it is important to scale the number of parameters of the model together with data and compute to obtain optimal results, see Figure~\ref{fig:comp-nmae}.